babyloniaapp/docs/roadmap.md

 * [ ] Looking for partners & collaborators

 ### Crowdsale #1 2022Q1-2022Q2
 ![](.gitbook/assets/SLIDES\_CROWDSALE#1\_001\_4x3\_withLogo.jpg)
+#
+We kick off the project in Q1 of 2022 with a public crowdfunding, 10% of total BABY tokens will be available to buy.
+Most of Crowdsale #1 fund generation will be spent on development of the project games and platform.
+#
 * [ ] Last month performance analysis and updating the roadmap
 * [ ] Deploying the liquid pairs and starting pre-minting on BSC testnet
 * [ ] Starting beta-test of the Games 1\ Loterry&#x20;